-Here’s a video featuring 10 mind-bending theories about time travel.
+So lets start with a video featuring 10 mind-bending theories about time travel.
 From there, we’ve dug up some scientists with other opinions on the matter.

 It’s confusing, no doubt.
 And here’s how NASA explained it on their kid’s page (which, honestly, makes it understandable for our discussion).
 They reveal that Albert Einstein came up with an idea about how time works, and that our universe has a speed limit: nothing can travel faster than the speed of light (186,000 miles per second).